arangrhie/merfin/README.md

 ## Running Merfin

-A more detailed WIKI can be found [here](https://github.com/arangrhie/merfin/wiki/Best-practices-for-Merfin).
+A more detailed WIKI with examples can be found [here](https://github.com/arangrhie/merfin/wiki/Best-practices-for-Merfin).
 Please read it through before running Merfin.

 Merfin can be used to: